redbubble/rb-graphql-template/README.md

 This template uses other open source code from Redbubble:

+* [rb-scala-utils](https://github.com/redbubble/rb-scala-utils) - Miscellaneous utilities (common code) for building
+  Scala-based services, using Finch (on which this project depends).
 * [finch-sangria](https://github.com/redbubble/finch-sangria) - A simple wrapper for using Sangria from within Finch;
 * [finagle-hawk](https://github.com/redbubble/finagle-hawk) - HTTP Holder-Of-Key Authentication Scheme for Finagle.

+Redbubble also makes available a purely [HTTP version of this template](https://github.com/redbubble/finch-template) (on which this is based).

 ## Architecture